Awie: Wings

-Awie started his music career in Kuala Lumpur in 1985, fronting the Malaysian rock band Wings, which had an original line-up of Black (drums), Syam (guitars), Eddie (bass) and Awie (lead vocals).
+Along with bassists Eddie, Awie co-founded the band Wings in early 1985.
+By Eddie who was the leader of the band, Awie was immediately appointed as the lead vocals from the beginning of the band's formation.
 They debuted with the album Belenggu Irama.
 Their subsequent album Hukum Karma features successful singles "Misteri Mimpi Syakilla" (composed by J.S.
 Kevin) and "Taman Rashidah Utama" (written by a producer Bob Lokman).
 Various albums followed, including Teori Domino, Jerangkung Dalam Almari and Bazooka Penaka.
 A number of Wings's hits are composed by singer-songwriter M. Nasir.

 Awie left the band in 1993 after reported disagreements with Ali Bakar (Wings manager), and pursued a career as a solo artist and actor.
 He re-joined Wings in 2002 after lukewarm fan response to his replacements Mus (formerly from May) and Mel (a club singer).
 The band is still active.
 Their recent concert appearances and recordings include Wings Alive 2006 and Wings Live in KL 1991.
 On top of that, Awie had joined the band Samudera Astana.